 Italy has several spectacular coastal destinations offering equal beauty to the Amalfi Coast with far fewer crowds: Ischia (volcanic island with thermal spas off Naples), Polignano a Mare (dramatic limestone cliffs above the Adriatic in Puglia), Cefalù (medieval Norman town with golden sandy beach in northern Sicily), Monopoli (authentic Puglian fishing harbor), Vulcano (otherworldly volcanic island in the Aeolian Islands), and Sanremo (classic Italian Riviera elegance near the French border).
 Each offers crystal-clear water, excellent hotels, and genuine Italian charm without the Amalfi Coast's chronic overcrowding in peak season.

-Ischia is a volcanic island in the Bay of Naples — the largest of the Phlegrean Islands — just 1 to 1.5 hours by ferry from Naples.
-It is famous for its natural thermal springs (fed by volcanic activity beneath the island), extraordinarily lush botanical gardens, beautiful beaches, panoramic cliffside villages, and a food culture built on fresh seafood and local Campanian wines.
-It offers the beauty and drama of nearby Capri with considerably fewer international tourists and a more authentically local atmosphere.
-The best hotels — Mezzatorre, San Montano, and Regina Isabella — all draw on the island's thermal waters for their spa programs, creating an experience available nowhere else in Italy.
+Ischia is a volcanic island in the Bay of Naples, the largest of the Phlegrean Islands, just 1 to 1.5 hours by ferry from Naples.
+It is famous for its natural thermal springs, extraordinarily lush botanical gardens, beautiful beaches, panoramic cliffside villages, and a food culture built on fresh seafood and local Campanian wines.
+It offers the beauty and drama of nearby Capri with considerably fewer international tourists.
+The best hotels, Mezzatorre, San Montano, and Regina Isabella, all draw on the island's thermal waters for their spa programs, creating an experience available nowhere else in Italy.

-Absolutely — Polignano a Mare is one of the most dramatically beautiful coastal towns in Italy, with whitewashed houses perched on limestone cliffs directly above the turquoise Adriatic, and Lama Monachile beach — the small cove enclosed by dramatic cliffs — is one of the most photographed spots in all of Puglia.
+Absolutely, Polignano a Mare is one of the most dramatically beautiful coastal towns in Italy, with whitewashed houses perched on limestone cliffs directly above the turquoise Adriatic, and Lama Monachile beach is one of the most photographed spots in all of Puglia.
 It's also home to Grotta Palazzese, one of Italy's most theatrical dining experiences (inside a natural sea cave).
 Polignano is about 35 minutes from Bari Airport, making it very accessible.
-The town gets busy in July and August but is far less overwhelming than the Amalfi Coast even at peak season — and outside summer it is genuinely tranquil and beautiful.
+The town gets busy in July and August but is far less overwhelming than the Amalfi Coast even at peak season.

 Vulcano is reached by ferry or hydrofoil from Milazzo, a port town on Sicily's northeastern coast.
 Milazzo is approximately 1 hour from Messina and reachable from both Catania and Palermo airports (allow 2–3 hours total from either airport).
 Liberty Lines (hydrofoil, 45 minutes) and Siremar (car ferry, ~1 hour) operate the crossing.
-Ferries run frequently from May through October — this is the recommended visiting season as winter services are significantly reduced.
-From Palermo, allow approximately 3 hours total travel time.
-The island is easily combined with other Aeolian Islands (Lipari, Salina) by inter-island ferries.
+Ferries run frequently from May through October, the recommended visiting season as winter services are significantly reduced.

-Cefalù stands apart through its unique combination: an extraordinary medieval Norman cathedral (UNESCO World Heritage Site with 12th-century gold Byzantine mosaics), one of Sicily's finest sandy beaches directly in front of the old town, a dramatic cliff (La Rocca) rising behind the town with a panoramic summit hike, and a compact, walkable old town of medieval lanes that retains genuine character.
+Cefalù stands apart through its unique combination: an extraordinary medieval Norman cathedral (UNESCO World Heritage Site with 12th-century gold Byzantine mosaics), one of Sicily's finest sandy beaches directly in front of the old town, a dramatic cliff (La Rocca) rising behind the town with a panoramic summit hike, and a compact, walkable old town of medieval lanes.
 Most Sicilian beach resorts offer either beach or culture; Cefalù delivers both at the highest level, plus accessibility by frequent train from Palermo.
-It is also an excellent base for northern Sicily exploration.

 Late spring (May–June) and early fall (September–October) are ideal for all six destinations.
 The sea is warm enough for swimming, crowds are significantly thinner than peak summer, and hotel rates are considerably lower than July and August.
-September is the sweet spot: the sea is at its warmest from the summer, the light turns golden and cinematic, and every destination feels more authentically local.
-July and August are viable but busy; Polignano a Mare and Cefalù in particular can feel crowded.
+September is the sweet spot: the sea is at its warmest, the light turns golden, and every destination feels more authentically local.
 Vulcano and the Aeolian Islands are best May through October as winter ferry services are reduced.
-Ischia and Sanremo reward year-round visits, though beaches are only viable May–October.

-Sanremo is a classic Italian Riviera city — elegantly belle époque in architecture, with a palm-lined promenade, a historic old town called La Pigna, a famous art nouveau casino, and a long-established beach culture drawing both Italian and French visitors.
-Compared to Cinque Terre, Sanremo is significantly less crowded, offers better hotels at various price points, has a more authentic Italian city atmosphere (rather than a village performing for Instagram), and provides significantly easier access (trainable from both Genoa and Nice).
-It is also much larger with a real city to explore — market, casino, excellent restaurants, historic quarter — alongside its beaches.
+Sanremo is a classic Italian Riviera city, elegantly belle epoque in architecture, with a palm-lined promenade, a historic old town called La Pigna, a famous art nouveau casino, and a long-established beach culture drawing both Italian and French visitors.
+Compared to Cinque Terre, Sanremo is significantly less crowded, offers better hotels at various price points, has a more authentic Italian city atmosphere, and provides significantly easier access (trainable from both Genoa and Nice).
+It is also much larger with a real city to explore alongside its beaches.

 Italy · Beach Guide · 2026